String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Self-gravitating strings

 In $d=6$ the situation is reversed.
 As $L$ is made larger and the non-uniformity of the HP configuration grows, we find that $\Delta_\beta$ approaches zero and the condensate spreads farther out.
 In the limit $L\to\infty$, $\chi$ does not fall off exponentially but as a power law (see Fig.~\ref{fig:puff-up-d-6}).

 We have verified that the configuration approaches the ball solution of \cite{Balthazar:2022szl}, not via their `dimensional regularization' but in a sequence of physical states.
-The mass grows large, and we can say that the string condensate puffs up.
-As we explained, this is a consequence of the shorter range of the gravitational interaction in $d=6$, which is unable to sustain exponentially localized ball configurations.
-It is curious to note that, although $L$ increases with growing inhomogeneity, the scale-invariant length $\textsf{L}$ decreases since $\Delta_{\beta}$ decreases faster than $L$ grows, i.e., the temperature approaches very quickly the Hagedorn limit from below.
+The subsequent study in \cite{Balthazar:2022hno} suggests that when the non-uniformity of our solutions grows sufficiently large, the corrections to the HP effective theory will become important\footnote{We thank Jinwei Chu for emphasizing this point.}.
+While it should be interesting to study these effects, for the time being we will continue discussing the solutions within the realm of the leading-order HP theory.
+We observe that as the non-uniformity increases, the mass grows large, and we can say that the string condensate puffs up.
+As we explained, this is a consequence of the shorter range of the gravitational interaction in $d=6$.
+It is curious to note that in this case, although $L$ increases with growing inhomogeneity, the scale-invariant length $\textsf{L}$ decreases since $\Delta_{\beta}$ decreases faster than $L$ grows, i.e., the temperature approaches very quickly the Hagedorn limit from below.